EtherealGhast/AFS-Hub-V3/README.md

-# Script for the roblox game Anime Fighters
+# The best script for the Roblox game Anime Fighters